-- There are also a number of parallel women's competitions to the above, which draw far less interest.
+There are also a number of parallel women's competitions to the above, which draw far less interest.
 A brief rundown:

 - World Rugby Women's Sevens Series Launched in 201213 with four events; has had either five or six in each season since.
-The upcoming 201819 season will have events in the USA (the Denver suburb of Glendale, Colorado), Dubai, Australia (Sydney), Japan (Kitakyushu), Canada (the Victoria, BC suburb of Langford), and France (Paris).
+The current 201819 season has events in the USA (the Denver suburb of Glendale, Colorado), Dubai, Australia (Sydney), Japan (Kitakyushu), Canada (the Victoria, BC suburb of Langford), and France (Paris).
 The Dubai and Australia events are held at the same time and venue as the men's Sevens Series events; the France men's and women's events are at the same venue, but the women play a week later.
 Each tournament features 12 teams (instead of the 16 in the men's version), with 11 core teams.
 Promotion and relegation operates in the same manner as in the men's series; a 12-team tournament is held alongside the Hong Kong men's event, with the winner earning core team status for the following season.
 New Zealand won the first five seasons, but the reigning champions are Australia.